Independent African news, markets, culture and politics.

 Anambra Guber: 'Some politicians sleeping in INEC office, trying to do wuruwuru' - Soludo

-Anambra State Governor Charles Soludo has accused certain politicians in the state of attempting to manipulate the upcoming governorship election results by allegedly sleeping in the office of the Independent National Electoral Commission (INEC).
-Soludo made this statement during a panel discussion in Abuja on the topic of innovation in electoral technology from 2015 to 2025.
+Anambra State Governor Charles Soludo has accused certain state politicians of trying to manipulate the upcoming governorship election by allegedly sleeping in the office of the Independent National Electoral Commission (INEC).
+He made the allegation during a panel discussion in Abuja on innovation in electoral technology from 2015 to 2025.

-In the context of Nigeria’s electoral history, Soludo’s accusation is not unprecedented.
-There have been instances in the past where politicians have been accused of attempting to manipulate election results.
-However, the governor’s statement serves as a reminder of the importance of upholding democratic principles and ensuring that the electoral process is credible and transparent.
+In the broader context of Nigeria’s electoral history, such accusations are not unprecedented; there have been past instances of politicians attempting to manipulate results.
+Nonetheless, Soludo’s statement serves as a reminder of the importance of upholding democratic values and maintaining a free, fair, and independent electoral process.

 Scroll to Top